Moffran/calibrated_explanations/README.md

 [![Documentation Status](https://readthedocs.org/projects/calibrated-explanations/badge/?version=latest)](https://calibrated-explanations.readthedocs.io/en/latest/?badge=latest)

-'calibrated-explanations' is a Python package for the Calibrated Explanations method, supporting both classification and regression.
+`calibrated-explanations` is a Python package for the Calibrated Explanations method, supporting both classification and regression.
 The proposed method is based on Venn-Abers (classification) and Conformal Predictive Systems (regression) and has the following characteristics:
 * Fast, reliable, stable and robust feature importance explanations.
 * Calibration of the underlying model to ensure that predictions reflect reality.